MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 ### Create Oracle Linux machines for managed servers

 Create two VMs using [az vm create](/cli/azure/vm).
-You run the managed servers on this VM.
+You run the managed servers on these VMs.

 The following example creates Oracle Linux VMs using user name and password pair for the authentication.
 If desired, you can use TLS/SSL authentication instead.